Attending a ShowHow many people can the Filene Center accommodate?

 Yes, you may bring in your own food, including alcohol.
 The maximum allowable size for coolers is 15” x 15” x 22”, which is approximately the size of a 48-quart cooler.
 For all other bags, the size limit is 14” x 13” x 10”.
-More detailed information about allowable items and the inspection process are described at https://www.nps.gov/wotr/planyourvisit/inspections.htm.
+More detailed information can be found on the Inspection Process at the Filene Center page.

 Where can I buy tickets?
-Is it OK to buy tickets from 3rd party vendors on the Internet, like Stubhub.com or Ebay?
+Is it permissable to buy tickets from third party vendors on the Internet, like Stubhub.com or Ebay?

 Can I bring a lawn chair to sit on the Lawn?

 In order to maintain clear sight lines for all patrons in the Filene Center, lawn chairs with legs (this includes the short legged beach/sand chairs) are allowed only in designated areas located on the top/back of the lawn seating area.
 Signs are posted to identify these areas.
 Chairs without legs, cushions and blankets are allowed on all areas of the lawn.
 Cushions may be rented from the Gift Shop, if you have not brought your own.

 What happens if I have a lawn seat in the Filene Center and it rains?